LykkeCity/WalletBackEnd/README.md

         Sample response: RechargeFeesWallet:{"TransactionId":null,"Result":{"TransactionHash":"xxx"},"Error":null}

 ## Some notes
+*   The API used to explore blockchain, is now default to QBit.Ninja (hardcoded in OpenAssetsHelper.cs, the previous code still usable); The QBit.Ninja is connected to Bitcoin Regtest mode, after a new block issued one should issue the console command "bitcoin-cli generate 1" to create a new block and then in NBitcoin.Indexer console issue the command "NBitcoin.Indexer.Console.exe --All" to index the new block and have the new transaction available for API calls.

 *   In file Program.cs in line `var json = await ReadTextAsync("F:\\Lykkex\\settings.json");` correct path to json file, this is only for the debug; the release version uses the settings.json in the solution path.

 *   In the settings.json, please correct the following